rittikbasu/clockverse/README.md

 # clockverse

 I built this project because I didn't have a clock in my room, but what I did have was a spare monitor.
-Thus, clockverse was born, a creative way to fill that empty screen and display an AI generated poem every minute in the style of renowned poets, paired with beautiful backgrounds.
+Thus, clockverse was born, a creative way to fill that empty screen with an AI generated poem every minute in the style of renowned poets and paired with beautiful backgrounds.

 ![frize](<https://ik.imagekit.io/zwcfsadeijm/clockverse_ss_W_7MYspuL.png?updatedAt=1712597082755>)